-After installing the update KB4103718 on my Windows 7 computer, I can’t remotely connect to the server using the Remote Desktop.
-After I specify the RDP server address in the mstsc.exe window and click “Connect”, an error occurs:
+After installing the latest security updates on my Windows 10 desktop, I can’t remotely connect to my new VDS server (running Windows Server 2012 R2) using the Remote Desktop.
+When I specify the RDP server name in the mstsc.exe client window and click “Connect”, an error appears:

 An authentication error has occurred.

 After I uninstalled the latest updates and rebooted my computer, I was able to connect to a remote server via RDP.
 As I understand, this is a temporary workaround.
 A new cumulative Windows update package will arrive and will be installed next month, and the RDP authentication error will return.
 Can you advise me something?